-The most common initial side effects observed in Chang et al.'s study were ecchymosis and dyschromia in 23.0%, superficial burns in 4.8%, superficial phlebitis 1.6%, and localized hematomae in two legs 0.8%.
-Most of the complications resolved spontaneously with time.
+The most common initial side effects observed in Chang et al.'s study were ecchymosis and dyschromia in 23.0%, superficial burns in 4.8%, superficial phlebitis 1.6%, and localized hematomae in two legs Most of the complications resolved spontaneously with time.
 At the six month follow-up stage most of these minor side effects had disappeared.
-Local paresthesia was found in only 2.8% of legs, 0.8% still had persistent hyperpigmentation and 2.4% had minimal scarring from burn injuries.
+Local paresthesia was found in only 2.8% 0.8%persistent of legs, still had hyperpigmentation and 2.4% had minimal scarring from burn injuries.
 In total, 9.1% of patients still suffered from minor side effects, 6 months after EVLA.
 At the 28 month follow-up, none of the patients exhibited any side effects.

 The data gathered in our study and in previously published studies [2,8] supports increasing the energy dose of the laser treatment to increase the efficacy of EVLA.
 In agreement with other published studies [5,11], our experiences suggest that side effects are minimal when using the 1064nm wavelength.
-The data led us to conclude that the 1064 nm Nd:YAG laser is an effective and safe treatment modality for varicose veins.